MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

                 {
                     CHECK_FAILURE(args->put_Handled(FALSE));
                     // Otherwise allow the popup dialog, and allow the user to decide
-                    // whether or not to allow the external app to launch.
+                    // whether or not to allow the protocol to launch.
                 }
             return S_OK;
         })